Pedestrian Accident Injuries

 - 2020: 25 deaths

-The majority of pedestrian accidents and deaths occur in New Castle County: 226 pedestrian accidents, followed by Sussex County with 46 pedestrian accidents and then by Kent County which had 35 pedestrian accidents. *Data source: Delaware Annual Traffic Statistical Report 2020.
+In 2022, the majority of pedestrian accidents and deaths occurred in New Castle County: 243 pedestrian accidents, followed by Kent County which had 53 pedestrian accidents and then by Sussex County with 48 pedestrian accidents. *Data source: Delaware Annual Traffic Statistical Report 2022 (most recent report available as of September 2023)

 Related Post: Pedestrian Accidents Increasing in Delaware